Ecosystem Ecology – K Rousk Lab

-In the K Rousk lab, we are interested in the abiotic and biotic controls of nitrogen (N) fixation in moss-cyanobacteria associations.
+In the Ecosystem Ecology Lab, we are interested in the abiotic and biotic controls of nitrogen (N) fixation in moss-cyanobacteria associations.
 This ecosystem function is especially important in pristine ecosystems like boreal forests, subarctic tundra and tropical cloud forests.
 Cyanobacteria colonizing dominant moss species in these habitats contribute fundamentally to the ecosystem N pool.
-In the K Rousk lab, we conduct experiments in the laboratory and in the field, especially in the boreal and tropical biomes.
+We conduct experiments in the laboratory and in the field, especially in the boreal and tropical biomes.

 Contact me if you are interested in BSc or MSc projects within my group on moss-cyanobacteria associations.
 You can e.g. assess the effects of climate change or pollution on nitrogen fixation in mosses, assess why some mosses are colonised by cyanobacteria and others are not, which cyanobacteria are associated with mosses etc.

 Mosses are the gatekeepers of nitrogen input to ecosystems

 New press release on our findings published in Annals of Botany can be found at the Department website.

 View a short video presentation of my background and research interests here